farmbeatslabs/FBLKv2/README.md

-Setting up your FarmBeats Student Kit
+Setting up your FarmBeats Lab Kit
 -------------------------------------

 To get started follow these instructions: